 In connection with his appointment, we entered into an employment letter agreement with Mr. Koning, effective as of April 19, 2021, setting forth Mr. Koning's initial compensation and certain other terms.
 Mr. Koning's employment is at-will.
-Pursuant to his employment letter agreement, Mr. Koning will be paid an annual base salary of \$445,000 and he will be eligible to receive an annual target cash bonus equal to 70% of his annual base salary upon the Company's and his achievement of goals to be established by the Board of Directors each fiscal year.
+Pursuant to his employment letter agreement and as approved by the Compensation Committee on February 21, 2024, Mr. Koning will be paid an annual base salary of \$470,000 and he will be eligible to receive an annual target cash bonus equal to 70% of his annual base salary upon the Company's and his achievement of goals to be established by the Board of Directors each fiscal year.
 Mr. Koning is also entitled to participate in all of the Company's benefits programs available to management employees and to receive reimbursement of reasonable expenses he incurs in connection with his service to the Company.

 Pursuant to the employment letter agreement, in connection with the commencement of his employment on April 19, 2021 and pursuant to the terms and conditions of the Company's 2016 Plan, as amended (as defined below), Mr. Koning received sign-on RSUs covering 150,000 shares of the Company's common stock ("Sign-On RSUs"), an equity grant of 40,000 RSUs ("2021 RSU Grant"), and an equity grant of 10,000 PRSUs ("2021 PRSU Grant"), with the PRSUs leveraging from 0% to 500% based on the Company's 2021 U.S. revenue growth.
-The Sign-On RSUs vest in four equal installments on each of the first four anniversaries of the grant date (April 19, 2021) and the 2021 RSU Grant and 2021 PRSU Grant vests in three equal installments on each of February 18, 2022, February 18, 2023, and February 18, 2024.
-In addition, the RSUs and the PRSUs will fully vest upon a change in control (as defined in the Inducement Plan) of the Company.
+The Sign-On RSUs vest in four equal installments on each of the first four anniversaries of the grant date (April 19, 2021) and the 2021 RSU Grant and 2021 PRSU Grant vested in three equal installments on each of February 18, 2022, February 18, 2023, and February 18, 2024.
+In addition, the RSUs will fully vest upon a change in control (as defined in the 2016 Employment Inducement Plan) of the Company.

-We and Mr. Koning also entered into a severance agreement and a change in control agreement, each effective April 19, 2021.
-The severance agreement provides that in the event Mr. Koning's employment is terminated without cause, he will be eligible to receive the following severance and other benefits, subject to his execution of a release of claims against the Company and certain other conditions: (a) the payment of cash severance in a lump sum equal to one times the amount of his regular annual base salary; (b) the Company will pay premiums for the continuation of his health and dental insurance coverage pursuant to COBRA for a period of 18 months; and (c) the post-termination exercise period for any vested stock options held by Mr. Koning at the date of termination will be extended through the later of (i) 90 days after his date of termination or (ii) the remaining term of such awards.
+We and Mr. Koning entered into a severance agreement, effective July 19, 2023.
+The severance agreement provides that in the event Mr. Koning's employment is terminated without cause, he will be eligible to receive the following severance and other benefits, subject to his execution of a release of claims against the Company and certain other conditions: (a) the payment of cash severance in a lump sum equal to one times the higher of his annual target total cash compensation (base salary plus target bonus) and his average annual total cash compensation paid over the prior three calendar years, (b) the payment of any and all premiums for the continuation of his health and dental insurance coverage pursuant to COBRA for a period of 18 months; and (c) the post-termination exercise period for any vested stock options held by him at the date of termination will be extended through the later of (i) 90 days after the date of termination and (ii) the remaining term of such awards.